 - Offices of Career Connections at 479-575-2805 or 479-575-2804

 - Employer Relations Coordinator at email@example.com

-A primary objective of the University of Arkansas Career Development Center (CDC) or Walton Career Services (WCS) is to support employers in their efforts to recruit and hire UA students.
+A primary objective of the University of Arkansas Offices of Career Connections (OCC) or Walton Career Services (WCS) is to support employers in their efforts to recruit and hire UA students.
 View the policy to learn about the University of Arkansas' job posting approval process in Handshake.